BobaBrett/EvePIConverter/README.md

 # EvePIConverter
-Simple(ish) Script that Converts an Extraction planet between PlanetTypes
+Simple(ish) Script that Converts an Extraction planet between PlanetTypes.
+Created with the Help of GitHub CoPilot

 ## Process